Nelson A. Tajong, M.D.

 Diarrhea is the second most common reported illness in the United States.
 In most people, diarrhea is a short-term problem that resolves on its own within a day or two.
 However, when your diarrhea fails to go away after a few days, it may be a sign of a more serious health issue.
-Nelson Tajong, MD, a board-certified gastroenterologist at Lakeside Gastroenterology in Conroe, Shenandoah, and Huntsville, Texas, specializes in diagnosing and treating diarrhea.
+Nelson Tajong, MD, a board-certified gastroenterologist at Lakeside Gastroenterology in Conroe and The Woodlands, Texas, specializes in diagnosing and treating diarrhea.
 Call the office closest to you or schedule an appointment online today.

 Diarrhea is when you have loose, watery stools three or more times in one day.
 You may also experience abdominal pain, bowel urgency, fever, nausea, or vomiting with your diarrhea.